 DE enable the tokens to be reversed or de-tokenized.
 If you don't need

 de-tokenization, then cryptographic hashing provides integrity but the tokens

 can't be reversed.

 Other methods—like masking, bucketing, date-shifting, and replacement—are good for values that don't need to retain full integrity.
 For example, bucketing an age value (for example, 27) to an age range (20-30) can still be analyzed while reducing the uniqueness that might lead to the identification of an individual.

 For cryptographic de-identification transformations, a cryptographic key, also known as token encryption key, is required.
 The token encryption key that is used for de-identification encryption is also used to re-identify the original value.
 The secure creation and management of token encryption keys are beyond the scope of this document.
 However, there are some important principles to consider that are used later in the associated tutorials:

 - Avoid using plaintext keys in the template.
 Instead, use Cloud KMS to create a wrapped key.

 - Use separate token encryption keys for each data element to reduce the risk of compromising keys.

 - Rotate token encryption keys.
 Although you can rotate the wrapped key, rotating the token encryption key breaks the integrity of the tokenization.
 When the key is rotated, you need to re-tokenize the entire dataset.

-For large-scale deployments, use Cloud DLP templates to accomplish the following:
+For large-scale deployments, use Sensitive Data Protection templates to accomplish the following: